30475 - CRITICAL APPROACHES TO THE ARTS II - MODULE II (CINEMA)

 Go to class group/s: 31

 There are no formal prerequisites for this course.
 You may or may not already be a cinema follower.
 Anyone can take this course.
 This is an introductory course both for those already cinema followers as well as those who have not followed cinema before.
 This course introduces you to the basic elements of cinema production.
 All films will be shown either in English or with English sub-titles.
 No previous knowledge of social theory is necessary.

 The role of cinema in our society is a complex one starting with the factor of entertainment as popular expression.
 On a deeper analysis, cinema represents the expression of social mores, collective anxieties and cultural paradigms.
-The course has three principal objectives: - Provide the students with a comprehensive understanding of how cinema works both technically and culturally. - Help the student develop a personal understanding of major social theories as well as the capacity for expressing and analyzing cinematic narrative. - Teach structural, cultural, semiotic and linguistic theories which help the student identify significant social-cultural themes within cinematic narrative. - Encourage students to understand the field of cinema production and its role in changing public opinion.
+The course has four principal objectives: - Provide the students with a comprehensive understanding of how cinema works both technically and culturally. - Help the student develop a personal understanding of major social theories as well as the capacity for expressing and analyzing cinematic narrative. - Teach structural, cultural, semiotic and linguistic theories which help the student identify significant social-cultural themes within cinematic narrative. - Encourage students to understand the field of cinema production and its role in changing public opinion.

 This course offers the student a complex understanding of cinema, its structure and its meaning.